The title or the sack? Barcelona boss Setien must win over Messi to win La Liga | Goal.com

 That remains to be seen, of course.
 In theory, bigger clubs such as Barca should benefit enormously from being able to rotate stronger, deeper pools of players during a hectic schedule featuring 11 games in five weeks.

 However, this is one of the weakest Barcelona sides of the modern era.
-Indeed, their current Liga tally of 58 points is their lowest haul from 27 games since 2007-08, when the wheels were falling off the Frank Rijkaard-led side that had won the Champions League just two years previously.
+Their current Liga tally of 58 points is the Blaugrana's lowest haul from 27 games since 2007-08, when the wheels were falling off the Frank Rijkaard-led side that had won the Champions League just two years previously.

 Of course, Setien, an avid chess player, shares the same love of Johan Cruyff's football philosophy as Guardiola.